🛠️ Fluent Builder Design Pattern in C#: Clean, Readable, and Maintainable Object Creation

 };

 This is more readable but still lacks control or validation during object construction.
-Also, if the class is immutable (no public setters), this approach won’t work unless you use init
+Also, if the class is immutable (no public setters), this approach won’t work unless you use init.

 3. Piecewise Construction